databrickslabs/dlt-meta/demo/README.md

  # [DLT-META](https://github.com/databrickslabs/dlt-meta) DEMOs
- 1. [DAIS 2023 DEMO](#dais-2023-demo): Showcases DLT-META's capabilities of creating Bronze and Silver DLT pipelines with initial and incremental mode automatically.
+ 1. [DAIS 2023 DEMO](#dais-2023-demo): Showcases DLT-META's capabilities of creating Bronze and Silver pipelines with initial and incremental mode automatically.
- 2. [Databricks Techsummit Demo](#databricks-tech-summit-fy2024-demo): 100s of data sources ingestion in bronze and silver DLT pipelines automatically.
+ 2. [Databricks Techsummit Demo](#databricks-tech-summit-fy2024-demo): 100s of data sources ingestion in bronze and silver pipelines automatically.
  3. [Append FLOW Autoloader Demo](#append-flow-autoloader-file-metadata-demo): Write to same target from multiple sources using [dlt.append_flow](https://docs.databricks.com/en/delta-live-tables/flows.html#append-flows)  and adding [File metadata column](https://docs.databricks.com/en/ingestion/file-metadata-column.html)
  4. [Append FLOW Eventhub Demo](#append-flow-eventhub-demo): Write to same target from multiple sources using [dlt.append_flow](https://docs.databricks.com/en/delta-live-tables/flows.html#append-flows)  and adding [File metadata column](https://docs.databricks.com/en/ingestion/file-metadata-column.html)
  5. [Silver Fanout Demo](#silver-fanout-demo): This demo showcases the implementation of fanout architecture in the silver layer.
  6. [Apply Changes From Snapshot Demo](#Apply-changes-from-snapshot-demo): This demo showcases the implementation of ingesting from snapshots in bronze layer
- 7. [DLT Sink Demo](#dlt-sink-demo): This demo showcases the implementation of write to external sinks like delta and kafka
+ 7. [Lakeflow Declarative Pipelines Sink Demo](#dlt-sink-demo): This demo showcases the implementation of write to external sinks like delta and kafka

 The source argument is optional for the demos.

 # DAIS 2023 DEMO
 ## [DAIS 2023 Session Recording](https://www.youtube.com/watch?v=WYv5haxLlfA)
-This Demo launches Bronze and Silver DLT pipelines with following activities:
+This Demo launches Bronze and Silver pipelines with following activities:
 - Customer and Transactions feeds for initial load
 - Adds new feeds Product and Stores to existing Bronze and Silver DLT pipelines with metadata changes.
-- Runs Bronze and Silver DLT for incremental load for CDC events
+- Runs Bronze and Silver pipeline for incremental load for CDC events

 ### Steps:
 1. Launch Command Prompt